Vangmay/vidya.forum-Backend/notes.md

 - Email is not getting updated (DONE)

 - When sending get request to get all posts, every post is not getting preloaded with the comments, that can be a problem.
 Also change it so that id is in descending order so latest posts are visible first.
 Fix it in controllers.GetAllPosts.
+(DONE)

-- Add functionality to see if post has been edited or not
+- Add functionality to see if post has been edited or not (DONE)

-- Getting most popular posts gives post in ascending order, i need descending
+- Getting most popular posts gives post in ascending order, i need descending (DONE)

 - Similarly to the previous issue, getting post by tags give posts in ascending order